UW-Madison-Bacteriology-Bioinformatics/sr-rnaseq/README.md

 **3. Organize your files**

+Using Globus, or `scp` transfer the relevant input files to your `/staging/username/project/input` folder.
+You will need:
-Move your fastq reads (2 for each samples, labelled sample_R{1 or 2}_001.fastq.gz Also move your reference genome assembly (named reference_assembly.fasta) here.
+ - Move your fastq reads (2 for each samples, labelled sample_R{1 or 2}_001.fastq.gz
+ - Also move your reference genome assembly (named reference_assembly.fasta and gbk files) here

 **4. Prepare your list of reads, and your list of samples** You will need 2 files overall for the `queue` statement of these scripts.